iluwatar/java-design-patterns/resource-acquisition-is-initialization/README.md

 ---
+title: "Resource Acquisition Is Initialization in Java: Ensuring Safe Resource Management"
-title: Resource Acquisition Is Initialization
+shortTitle: Resource Acquisition Is Initialization (RAII)
+description: "Discover how the RAII (Resource Acquisition Is Initialization) pattern can streamline resource management in Java.
+Learn to implement RAII with practical examples and improve code reliability and maintenance."
 category: Resource management
 language: en
 tag:
   - Encapsulation
   - Memory management
   - Resource management
 ---

 ## Also known as